ros2/design/articles/060_ros_middleware_interface.md

 ##### Topic type information for the DynamicData API

 In the case of using the DynamicData API in the implementation there is no C / C++ type which could represent the type information.
-Instead the *topic type* must contains all information to describe the format of the message.
+Instead the *topic type* must contain all information needed to describe the format of the message.
 This information includes:

 - the name of the package in which the message is defined